jritenour/win-playbooks/README.md

 This role is pretty self explanatory - this will install windows updates on the host you run it against.
 Be advised that it will take a VERY LONG TIME to do this on a host with a clean install of Windows that has had no prior updates installed, so take that into consideration

-You can use the extra variable "win_updat_cate_names", with choices in an array, like so:
+You can use the extra variable "win_updat_cat_names", with choices in an array, like so:

 win_update_cat_names: ['CriticalUpdates','SecurityUpdates']